IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/rs_bridge.md

 exportItem(item: table, direction: string) -> number
 ```

-Exports an `item` to a container in the `direction` from the ME bridge block.
+Exports an `item` to a container in the `direction` from the RS bridge block.
 Returns the number of the `item` exported into the container.

 ```lua linenums="1"